 I reached the halfway mark.
 There in front of me was a temple, complex, a small one so I had to remove my sandals and walk across the floor barefooted.

-The next part of me accent seemed to be steeper, as the path way zig-zagged the contours of the hillside.
-Once at the top the view from the Su Taung Pyi Pagoda were relatively good, luckily the sun’s haze had not yet reached its climax, so one could see for miles.
+The next part of me accent seemed to be steeper, as the pathway zig-zagged the contours of the hillside.
+Once at the top the view from the Su Taung Pyi Pagoda was relatively good, luckily the sun’s haze had not yet reached its climax so one could see for miles.

 From Mandalay Hill, you could just make out the Royal Palace, but the heat haze was now intensifying.
 Mandalay certainly looked different, from what I could see of it.